akhepcat/System-Monitor/README.md

 * load.sh: displays the system CPU utilization
 * sitestats.sh: internal script for rebuilding the web indices
 * dexcom.sh:  Monitors your Dexcom G4/G5/G6 continuous glucose monitor data
+* bmp180.sh:  Monitors the temperature and humidity on a Raspberry Pi using a BMP180 or compatible sensor
+* resolvers.sh: Monitors the response time for DNS resolvers
 * page_load_time.pl:  called from webspeed.sh, used to display the total time to download an entire page with all dependancies
 * sysmon.conf:  placed in /etc/default, defines/overrides the script parameters

+# Supported datastores

+* rrdtool - the default datastore, supported by all scripts
+* InfluxDB - a work in progress, supported by very few of the scripts

+# Usage

+Read the source, Luke! and the config file.
+It's pretty simple!

+# Bugs

+It's probably got some.